• Skip to primary navigation

 Notes

-1. Cashews – it’s not necessary to soak your cashews first unless you know your blender will have a hard time with them.
-If you need to soak them first, then place into a bowl and pour boiling water over the top and let them soak for 5-10 minutes just to soften up a bit and make them easier to blend.
+1. Cashews – it’s not necessary to soak your cashews first if you have a high speed blender.
+If you don’t have a high speed blender then it’s best to soak them first.
+Place them into a bowl and pour boiling water over the top and let them soak for 10-15 minutes to soften up and make them easier to blend.

 2. Storing: Keep leftovers stored in the fridge where they will last for around 5 days.
 Separation may occur, but this is normal, just stir it.
 It’s not suitable for freezing.